syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

  {% endtabs %}

-You can export the SfDataGrid to PDF by using the following extension methods present in the DataGridToPdfConverter class.
+You can export the `SfDataGrid` to PDF by using the following extension methods present in the `SfDataGridState` class.

    * `exportToPdfDocument`
    * `exportToPdfGrid`

 **Add GlobalKey for the DataGrid**

 Create the GlobalKey with the [SfDataGridState](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState-class.html) class.
-Exporting related methods is available via the SfDataGridState class.
+Exporting related methods is available via the `SfDataGridState` class.

-Set the created `GlobalKey` to the `DataGrid`.
+Set the created `GlobalKey` to the `SfDataGrid`.

  {% tabs %}
  {% highlight Dart %}

     final GlobalKey<SfDataGridState> key = GlobalKey<SfDataGridState>();
-     ...
-      child: SfDataGrid(
-      key: key,
-     ...

  {% endhighlight %}
  {% endtabs %}